 The Lamina has a fairly basic mummy bag design.
 It doesn't have a neck baffle to seal heat in or a stash pocket to store your headlamp.
 Its hood and overall dimensions are also pretty spartan.
 One feature we really like though is its zipper.
 It has an anti-snag slide and convenient pull tabs on the inside and outside of the bag.

-The Lamina fulfills all the requirements of a backcountry sleeping bag, and for a list price of only $170.
+The Lamina fulfills all the requirements of a backcountry sleeping bag, and for a list price under two hundred dollars.
 That's pretty rad.
-For $250 more you can get a lighter, loftier ultra-premium bag, but you're not guaranteed to sleep any better.
+For twice as much you can get a lighter, loftier ultra-premium bag, but you're not guaranteed to sleep any better.
 For this reason, we consider this bag to be a great value and an awesome budget sleeping bag.

 The Mountain Hardwear Lamina 30 is a standard workhorse sleeping bag.
-It weighs a half pound or so more than some nicer down bags and doesn't pack quite as small, but it only costs $170.
+It weighs a half pound or so more than some nicer down bags and doesn't pack quite as small, but grab one without taking out a loan.
 It's also filled with synthetic insulation that won't clump or lose all its warmth if it gets wet.
 That should improve your peace of mind for particularly wet climates or activities.
 So if you're looking for a great deal, the Lamina is definitely a good choice.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More